Koed00/django-q/docs/tasks.rst

 group
 """""
 A group label.
-Check :ref:`groups` for group functions
+Check :ref:`groups` for group functions.

 save
 """"
-Overrides the result backend's save setting.
+Overrides the result backend's save setting for this task.

 timeout
 """""""
-Overrides the cluster's timeout setting.
+Overrides the cluster's timeout setting for this task.

 sync
 """"